 You thought you were over coffee shops until your last order of K-Cups got delayed in the mail.
 At least you can go to Duboce Park Cafe, which is making espresso drinks and drip coffee to-go.
 But if you still want that I-made-my-coffee-in-my-house feeling, they deliver through most major apps.
 They’re also serving breakfast and lunch (we like the house salad with mixed greens, sliced apple, fennel, pecans, and cheese) - and even if your K-Cup caddy is fully stocked, your Keurig can’t do that.

-Jane on Fillmore and the bakery are closed, but their Tenderloin location is still brewing coffee and turning out fresh pastries to-go.
+Both Jane on Larkin and Jane on Fillmore are brewing coffee and turning out fresh pastries and breakfast items to-go.
 You can either pick-up or have your order delivered through apps.

 Wrecking Ball is a tiny coffee shop on Union St. that makes our favorite espresso drinks in the neighborhood.
 And to maintain social distancing, they’ve converted the front door into a no-contact takeout window.